jamiely/tetris-flash/README.md

 # Tetris

 A Tetris implementation in ActionScript using Flash MX.
 Written circa 2004.
-This implementation was updated in 2013 to remove its fla dependency.
+This implementation was updated in 2013 to remove its fla dependency

 # Compile